10maurycy10/10maurycy10.github.io/content/real_pages.md

 <center style="color: yellow">&lt;MARQUEE&gt;Under construction&lt;/MARQUEE&gt;</center>

 Ok, we shouldn't bring back scrolling, blinking or scroll-blinking text.
-... but yes, this page is very incomplete.
+... but yes, this page is incomplete.
 If you have suggestions, feel free to email me:

 ```txt
 blog@maurycyz.com